28 Unique Things to Do in the West Midlands

 If you’re looking for things to do in Wolverhampton, the National Trust’s Wightwick Manor is one of the best-preserved Victorian manor houses in the country and one of England’s most impressive stately homes, maintained and true to its original form.

 Step inside Wightwick Manor, and you’ll find yourself surrounded by the artistic influences of William Morris, one of the most celebrated figures of the Arts and Crafts movement.
-Works by renowned artists such as Dante Gabriel Rossetti, Evelyn De Morgan, Edward Burne-Jones, Ford Maddox Brown, John Everett Millais, Elizabeth Siddal, and Leonard Shuffrey breathe life into the spaces, transporting you to a world of artistic brilliance and imagination.
+Works by renowned artists such as Dante Gabriel Rossetti, Edward Burne-Jones, Ford Maddox Brown, and Elizabeth Siddal breathe life into the spaces, transporting you to a world of artistic brilliance and imagination.

 Wightwick Manor & Gardens (Google Maps location)